Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 ROW FORMAT DELIMITED
 FIELDS TERMINATED BY '|';

 hive> LOAD DATA LOCAL INPATH '/path/to/ml-100k/u.user' OVERWRITE INTO TABLE u_user;
 ```

-Then use the following HiveQL we can change the table data location from HDFS to Alluxio：
+The following HiveQL statement will change the table data from HDFS to Alluxio：

 ```
 hive> alter table u_user set location "alluxio://master_hostname:port/user/hive/warehouse/u_user";
 ```

-Note that, the access to files `alluxio://master_hostname:port/user/hive/warehouse/u_user` will be
+Note that, accessing files in `alluxio://master_hostname:port/user/hive/warehouse/u_user` for the
-translated to access `hdfs://namenode:port/user/hive/warehouse` which is the default Hive internal
+first time will be translated to access corresponding files in
+`hdfs://namenode:port/user/hive/warehouse/u_user` (the default Hive internal data storage); once
-data storage; once the data is cached in Alluxio, Alluxio will serve them.
-The entire process is
+the data is cached in Alluxio, Alluxio will serve them.
+The entire process is transparent to the
-transparent to the Hive and users.
+Hive and users.

 #### Hive CLI examples for Existing External Table